SmartHarmony/JPEG-AI-OPT/README.md

 It is essential to note that the ONNX models, as well as our inference framework found in this repository, are primarily intended for performance evaluation rather than end-to-end inference.
 Additionally, we provide performance comparisons between our framework and others.
 In summary, our inference framework demonstrates significant speed improvements, approximately `5.5-6.5` times faster than `NNAPI` and about `3` times faster than `QNN` (Qualcomm Neural Network).`

-The backend in this repo was tested on `Qualcomm Sanpdragon 8` device (Example: Samsung Galaxy S21+).
+The backend in this repo was tested on `Qualcomm Snapdragon 8` device (Example: Samsung Galaxy S21+).

 ## Structure of this Repo
 This repository comprises two directories:
 1. `JAIOPT`
-Has our inference framework including compiler and inference engine
+Has our inference framework including compiler and inference engine.
 2. `Verification_Models`
 Contains the models discussed in the `Introduction`.